Updated on December 10th, 2021 by Felix Martinez

 You can see the full list of all 35 Dividend Kings here.

 You can also download an Excel spreadsheet with the full list of Dividend Kings (plus important metrics such as price-to-earnings ratios and dividend yields) by clicking on the link below:

 You might be surprised to find that there are some small cap names that have also raised their dividend for at least the past 50+ years.
-One such company is SJW Group (SJW), a water utility.
-The 2020 Dividend Kings In Focus series concludes with SJW.
+One such company is SJW Group (SJW), a ‘water stock‘ utility company.

 This article will examine SJW’s business, growth prospects and valuation in order to determine if shares are worth purchasing now.